 Day 7 – Myvatn => Egilsstaoir (B, D)

-Our first visit of the day is Hverir geothermal area at the foot of Namafjall volcanic mountain, a half-hour drive from Lake Myvatn.
+Our first visit of the day is the Hverir geothermal area at the foot of Namafjall volcanic mountain, a half-hour drive from Lake Myvatn.
 The area consists of a series of colourful sulphurous mud springs, geothermal steam vents, pools of cracked mud and fumaroles.

 Afterwards, we make our way to Dettifoss, the second most powerful waterfall in Europe.
 This stop will involve some cautious walking, particularly if they have had snow, however, it’s well worth the effort.

-As we travel there will be plenty of opportunities to photograph remote churches with spectacular mountainous landscape in the background, as well as the unique grass-covered buildings.
+As we travel there will be plenty of opportunities to photograph remote churches with a spectacular mountainous landscape in the background, as well as the unique grass-covered buildings.
 With waters aplenty, there no doubt there will be further stops to photograph the cascading water.
 We end our day at Egilsstaoir.

 Day 8 – Egilsstaoir => Jokulsarlon (B, D)

-Today we enjoy one our most spectacular drives, heading south down the eastern part of Iceland to Jokulsarlon.
+Today we enjoy one of our most spectacular drives, heading south down the eastern part of Iceland to Jokulsarlon.
 Beautiful bays, remote fishing villages and incredible coastline scenery fill our day of travel, so you should expect and be prepared for many photographic stops.

 Our final photoshoot of the day is at Vestrahorn Mountain, on the Stokksnes peninsula near Hofn and one of the most impressive scenes in all of Iceland.